 The words “Eczema” and “Dermatitis” are commonly used interchangeably.
 Eczema is a general term and Dermatologists use it to describe skin conditions that can cause the skin to swell and discolor.
-At the Asarch Center, we see and treat many cases of eczema each year.
+At Asarch Dermatology, we see and treat many cases of eczema each year.

 What is Eczema?

 The word “Eczema” comes from a Greek word that means “break out” or “boil over”.
 Eczema basically means irritated skin.
 Atopic Dermatitis (which is often also called eczema) is an itchy rash that can appear all over the body, especially on the elbows or behind their knees.